Someone paying for their Tesco shop

 Pay yourself a tax-efficient remuneration

-As the owner or a director of a limited company, you can reduce your Corporation Tax liability by paying yourself a salary or a combination of salary and other types of remuneration that are allowable as business expenses.
+As the owner or a director of a limited company, you can reduce your Corporation Tax liability by paying yourself a salary which is allowable as a business expense, mix this in with dividends and you’ve got a tax-efficient way of extracting funds from your business.

 Claim all costs of sales

-You can reduce your Corporation Tax liability by claiming a wide range of expenses that are incurred ‘wholly and exclusively’ for your business.
+You can reduce your Corporation Tax liability by claiming a wide range of expenses, as long as they are incurred ‘wholly and exclusively’ for your business.
+Therefore, you won't be able to claim back the sausage and chips you had for lunch (unless it was part of a business trip that was outside your normal work routine).

 • Costs of raw materials